 How does Veronica’s gift of sensitivity inspire you to reach out to those in need?
 Tell me in the comments below.

-Encounter Jesus more fully this Lent and follow Huldah’s story in Walk In Her Sandals, Experiencing Christ’s Passion Through The Eyes of Women.
+Encounter Jesus more fully this Lent and follow Veronica’s story in Walk In Her Sandals, Experiencing Christ’s Passion Through The Eyes of Women.
 To participate in the Lenten Book Club, including a beautiful reflection on Chapter 2 of Walk In Her Sandals, go to